 Analog Input Channels

 NI CompactDAQ was designed with ease of use in mind from both a software and hardware perspective.
-NI CompactDAQ USB chassis are automatically detected and configured by NI Measurement & Automation Explorer (MAX) when you plug the cable into a USB port.
-NI CompactDAQ Ethernet chassis on your local subnet also appear in MAX automatically.
-Wireless chassis are configured by connecting via Ethernet, following a few simple steps, then unplugging to go wireless.
-Furthermore, each NI C Series I/O module is detected by a chassis when inserted into an available slot, which means the system knows immediately which type of signals the module can measure or generate.
+NI CompactDAQ chassis are automatically detected and configured by NI Measurement & Automation Explorer (MAX) and NI CompactDAQ controllers are preloaded with the required software for configuration and setup.
+Furthermore, I/O modules are automatically detected by a chassis when inserted into an available slot, which means the system knows immediately which type of signals the module can measure or generate.

-Learn about calibration, warranty, repair, and system configuration services offered by NI.
+Learn about NI calibration, warranty, repair, and system configuration services.